madhawapolkotuwa/dsPic33_Timer_Interrupet/README.md

 # Overview of Repository
-Provide insight and a guide on how to generate mutipel timers using dsPic33CH512MP508  MCCP Timer &amp; TMR1 Timer using [MPLAB X IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) and the [MPLAB Code Configurator](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-code-configurator)
+Provide insight and a guide on how to generate mutipel timers using dsPic33CH512MP508  MCCP/SCCP Timer &amp; TMR1 Timer using [MPLAB X IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) and the [MPLAB Code Configurator](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-code-configurator)